Machine Learning & Signals Learning

 -

-• Pre-processing: preliminary dataset exploration and validation of dataset integrity (e.g., same physical units for all values of the same feature).
+• Pre-processing: preliminary exploration and validation of dataset integrity (e.g., consistent physical units across all values of the same feature), producing the dataset \((\bX ,\by )\).

 -